Gyanhari/Library-Manage-System/README.md

 ## Limitation: You can only add one book of the same name,There is no user friendly form validation and no responsiveness

+# If it says file is not in the server or incorrect path,change `library/index.php` to `Library/index.php`.